SpencerMelo/rust-truth-table/README.md

 - Fast evaluation using recursive descent parsing
 - Available as CLI (outputs to file) or Web UI (interactive)

+**Note:** Parentheses are not currently supported.
+Expressions are evaluated based on operator precedence.

 ## Usage

 ### CLI